Altai-man/cro-ldap/docs/reference/cro-ldap-client.md

 subschemaSubentry
 ```

-The method returns a `Cro::LDAP::RootDSE` object that contain requested
+The method returns a `Promise` instance which is kept with a `Cro::LDAP::RootDSE` object,
-attributes.
+that contains requested attributes.

 ```perl6
 my $root = await $client.root-DSE('customAttribute1', 'customAttribute2');